zlbrk/muxi/README.md

 In its current stage muxi provides basic preprocessing capabilities, such as defining electron gun outlines as structures, containing outline key points with attributes for point adjacency tracking and electrostatic potential definition.

-main.m -- contains basic electron gun (EGun) model definition and color presets.
+main.m &mdash; contains basic electron gun (EGun) model definition and color presets.
 This is an entry point of the program.
 You must call this script typing in Matlab command window:
 `>> main`

-aliases.m -- contains function handles definitions, which serve as API shortcuts and can be used interactively in Matlab's session.
+aliases.m &mdash; contains function handles definitions, which serve as API shortcuts and can be used interactively in Matlab's session.

 ux/ directory contains files, which implement muxi's API.